keonlee9420/Parallel-Tacotron2/README.md

 2. Base on [pytorch-softdtw-cuda](https://github.com/Maghoumi/pytorch-softdtw-cuda) ([post](https://www.codefull.net/2020/05/fast-differentiable-soft-dtw-for-pytorch-using-cuda/)) for the soft-DTW.
     1. Implement customized soft-DTW in `model/soft_dtw_cuda.py`, reflecting the recursion suggested in the original paper.
     2. In the original soft-DTW, the final loss is not assumed and therefore only `E` is computed.
 But employed as a loss function, jacobian product is added to return target derivetive of `R` w.r.t. input `X`.
-    3. Currently, the maximum batch size is `6` in 24GiB GPU (TITAN RTX) due to space complexity problem in soft-DTW Loss.
+    3. Currently, the maximum batch size is `8` in 24GiB GPU (TITAN RTX) due to space complexity problem in soft-DTW Loss.
         - In the original paper, a custom differentiable diagonal band operation was implemented and used to solve the complexity of O(T^2), but this part has not been explored in the current implementation yet.
-3. For the stability, mel-spectrogroms are compressed by a sigmoid function before the soft-DTW.
-If the sigmoid is eliminated, the soft-DTW value is too large, producing NaN in the backward.
-(Finally, sigmoid should be removed.)

 # Citation